 For years, weight loss surgery meant the extreme step of a Roux-en-Y gastric bypass surgery.
 This surgery, where your digestive tract is rerouted to bypass most of your stomach, can cause dramatic short-term weight loss, but the results are not guaranteed to stick around.
 In fact, many patients who initially lose weight with this procedure later find the remaining portion of their stomach can expand, leading to a need to have a follow-up procedure called a bariatric revision to maintain the benefits they were looking for from their original surgery.

 Thankfully, there are more and more options available to people who are looking to lose weight through medical procedures.
-Procedures such as endoscopic sleeve gastroplasty (ESG), gastric balloons, or even weight loss medication can offer much of the benefit of traditional weight loss surgery with far less of the dangerous side effects and consequences of more drastic surgeries.
+Procedures such as endoscopic sleeve gastroplasty (ESG), or gastric balloons can offer much of the benefit of traditional weight loss surgery with far less of the dangerous side effects and consequences of more drastic surgeries.

 If you are interested in learning more about True You Weight Loss and whether we can help you find freedom from excess body fat, request a consultation today.